DTSHaas/C-COMPASS/README.md

 > python CCMPS.py

 ### Cumputation time (on a standard desktop computer)
-- Prepocessing of Gradient and TotalProteome Data takes only up to a few minutes
+- Prepocessing of Gradient and TotalProteome Data takes only up to a few minutes.
-- Neural Network training for a dataset with three conditions and four replicates each needs around 1-2h
+- Neural Network training for a dataset with three conditions and four replicates needs around 1-2h.
-- Calculation of static predictions (per condition) takes a few minutes
+- Calculation of static predictions (per condition) takes a few minutes.
-- Calculation of conditional comparisons (global comparison) takes up to 30 min (for the above mentioned dataset)
+- Calculation of conditional comparisons (global comparison) takes up to 30 min. (for the above mentioned dataset)
-- Caluclation of class-centric statistics and comparison takes up to 10 min (for the above mentioned dataset)
+- Caluclation of class-centric statistics and comparison takes up to 10 min. (for the above mentioned dataset)

 ### Status:
 - The appearance of the GUI will be improved in the near future.
-Progress bars will be included, as well as some help sections
+Progress bars will be included, as well as some help sections.
 - Computation time will be optimized in the near future.
 - Principal analysis steps and caluclations will be kept as they are in version 1.0 unless changes are suggested by the reviewers.